-PCT is required to pay certain license fees and royalties pursuant to the Impact Sublicense Agreement, including a one-time, nonrefundable initial fee of \$2,500,000 (the "Initial License Fee") and certain royalties keyed to the field of use of the sublicensed separation technology and either the volume of purified product produced using the Technology or a percent of Net Sales from the Licensed Product.
 The terms of payment of the Initial License Fee, including due date, ability to pay in installments, and certain related fees have been modified in the amendments to the initial Impact Sublicense Agreement.
-As of January 19, 2021, PCT has paid \$0.9 million to Impact Recycling and \$1,684,615 is due to Impact Recycling on the earlier of (i) 10 days after the Closing Date and (ii) May 31, 2021.
+As of March 19, 2021, PCT has paid \$1,640,000 to Impact Recycling and \$934,615 is due to Impact Recycling on the earlier of (i) 10 days after the Closing Date and (ii) May 31, 2021.

 The Impact Sublicense Agreement will remain in full force and effect until the last to expire of any of the Patents (as defined in the Impact Sublicense Agreement) that make up the sublicensed separation technology, unless terminated earlier due to a material breach of the Impact Sublicense Agreement, PCT's failure to pay the Initial License Fee (as modified) or royalties or the bankruptcy of PCT.
+The last of the Patents that make up the sublicensed separation technology are expected to remain in full force and effect until July 27, 2035.